Arid Lands Resilience Project

 Agriculture

-Identifying climate needs of Native American farmers and ranchers
+Identifying information needs of Native American farmers and ranchers

 Climate projection image

-Enhancing climate monitoring and data services on Tribal lands
+Enhancing environmental monitoring and data services on Tribal lands

 Group standing near edge of cliff on Navajo reservation